 We already tested the RDP access on the LAN side of the firewall successfully, the RDP client was able to connect to the RDP server.

 Now let’s go ahead and extend the same access to a specific IP on the WAN side as we did with the previous protocols.

-There is nothing different here, just like before we would configure the port-forwarding and allow the RDP port to be able to communicate from the WAN side IP to the LAN side.
+Just like before we would configure the port forwarding and allow the RDP port to specific Public IP to be able to communicate from the WAN side IP to the LAN side.